Have you ever tried to send or receive a firearm but weren’t sure how to do it?

 How you do this will depend on whether you are the person shipping/giving-up the firearm or the person receiving it.

-If you’re shipping the firearm to someone else, you should have them pick the FFL they want to use and have that FFL send you instructions and a copy of their FFL.
+If you’re making the firearm shipment to someone else, you should have them pick the FFL they want to use and have that FFL send you instructions and a copy of their FFL before shipment.

 If you’re receiving the firearm, find a nearby FFL that you like working with and let them know that you’re expecting a transfer – include the description of the firearm and the sender’s information so that they can call you when your firearm arrives.